ultimaweapon/tsuki/README.md

 # Tsuki
 [![Crates.io Version](https://img.shields.io/crates/v/tsuki)](https://crates.io/crates/tsuki)

 Tsuki is a port of Lua 5.4 to Rust.
-This is porting, not binding; which mean all code are Rust and can be using without C compiler.
+This is porting, not binding; which mean all code are Rust and can be using without C compiler[^1].
 The initial works was done by [C2Rust](https://github.com/immunant/c2rust).
 Note that this port was done **without** compatibility with the previous version.
 You can see a list of the differences [here](https://www.lua.org/manual/5.4/manual.html#8).

 > [!IMPORTANT]
 > Tsuki does not support multi-threading and no plan to support this at the moment.

 ## Safety

-All public API of Tsuki should provide 100% safety as long as you don't use unsafe API.
+All public API of Tsuki should provide 100% safety as long as you don't use unsafe API incorrectly.

 ## Features